Russia raises military clout with reforms after Georgian war

 Since Georgia, Russia has abolished its cumbersome structure of undermanned divisions designed to fight on massive European fronts, replacing them with much more flexible smaller brigades and reducing the size of its officer corps by a third.

-The armaments industry was reorganized into a small number of largely state-owned firms, while Moscow promised that by 2020, 70 percent of its military equipment would be modernized.
+The armaments industry was reorganised into a small number of largely state-owned firms, while Moscow promised that by 2020, 70 percent of its military equipment would be modernised.

 It has also partnered French manufacturers in building helicopter carriers, other European firms on ground vehicles and Israeli specialists on unmanned drones.